Become a partner

 The emotionally-charged moments we've witnessed over the past few weeks with the Olympic and Paralympic Games have very often involved athletes and coaches.
 Those precise moments when the athlete runs up to his or her coach to melt into his or her arms at the end of a performance.
 There are also those other moments when the athlete needs emotional support, finding himself short of his goal despite all his efforts.
 These moments speak for themselves.
 There's the athlete and his coach.

 At the beginning of September, we're just a few days away from National Coach Week.
-For all those who devote endless hours to perfecting their skills in order to support, to the best of their abilities, the athletes we love so much,
+For all those who devote endless hours to perfecting their skills in order to accompany, to the best of their knowledge, the athletes we love so much,

 THANK YOU COACH!
 Thank you for being there.
 The sport and our athletes need you to grow even more and continue to give us such wonderful moments.